A strategic framework for your organization

-- A phase where you analyze your internal and external environment in order to discover potential threats and opportunities for your organization.
+- You analyze your internal and external environment in order to discover potential threats and opportunities for your organization.

-- A phase where you involve as many relevant stakeholders (employees, customers, suppliers, shareholders… ) to register their dreams and expectations towards your company.
+- You involve as many relevant stakeholders (employees, customers, suppliers, shareholders… ) to register their dreams and expectations towards your company.

 - A phase of creative and out-of-the-box thinking

-- A phase of writing down the company vision and strategy.
-In this phase you make your strategy as concrete as possible by determining Actions and KPI’s.
+- Writing down the company vision and strategy.
+In this phase you make your strategy as concrete as possible by determining actions and key performance indicators (KPI).